-In the speed control mode, the current controller and and the speed controller are active.
+In the speed control mode, only the current controller and speed controller are active.
 If the setpoints are set via analogue setpoint inputs, a "safe zero" can be defined as an option.
 If the analogue setpoint is within this range, the setpoint is set to zero ("dead zone").
 This can suppress interferences or offset drifts.
-The "dead zone" function can be activated and deactivated and the width can be set.
+The "dead zone" function can be activated and deactivated as an option and the scope can be set.